lakal3/VGE/docs/vk.md

 Vulkan handles rendering in render passes.
 See [https://vulkan-tutorial.com/Drawing_a_triangle/Graphics_pipeline_basics/Render_passes].

 Render passes are fairly complex to setup.
 So VGE offers few prebuilt render passes with some options.
-If you need new kind of render pass, that must be implemented in VGELib (C++ part).
+If you need a new kind of render pass, that must be implemented in VGELib (C++ part).

 #### Standard render passes